 The California School Finance Authority (Authority) is a conduit debt issuer created in 1985 to provide financing for working capital and capital improvements to participating parties.
 A participating party may be a county office of education, school district, community college district, or charter school.
-In light of the State's projected budget deficits and deferral of substantial K-12 payments in the current 2012-13 fiscal year, a number of California charter schools are expected to incur temporary cash flow deficits.
+In light of the State's deferral of K-12 payments in the current 2013-14 fiscal year, a number of California charter schools are expected to incur temporary cash flow deficits.